 Official Election Notice - UOCAVA Voters

-This is an official notice of an election to be conducted in Danville City on March 3, 2020, for the office of President of the United States.
+This is an official notice of a Republican Party primary election called to be held in Danville City on March 3, 2020, for the office of President of the United States.
 This notice enables you to identify all of the federal, state, local offices and, if applicable, ballot measures this city, as of this date, to be on the 06/11/2019 ballot.
 (See Virginia Department of Elections website, What is on my Ballot?)
 Should only one candidate qualify for the primary ballot in any office, no primary for that office will be held.

 An Election Notice for UOCAVA voters will be prepared not later than 100 days before a regularly scheduled election that permits absentee voting, and as soon as practicable in the case of a not regularly scheduled Special Election.
 As soon as ballot styles are approved, the Virginia Department of Elections will update its website with the certified candidates for each office and ballot measures that will be on the ballot.
 For most elections, ballots will be sent at least 46 days before the election to voters that have requested them.
 You may request an updated Election Notice be sent to you.

 If you are an absent military or overseas citizen eligible to vote in state and local elections, you may register to vote and request a regular absentee ballot by using the federal postcard application (FPCA).
 You can electronically apply for ballots by submitting your FPCA by fax to 434-797-8987 or scanned email attachment to email@example.com.
 Detailed instructions are provided in the Virginia Voting Assistance Guide.
 If you have a Virginia DMV issued driver license or identification card, you can also register to vote or renew your voter registration online using the Virginia Department of Elections voter registration portal.
 Please note if you use the portal you must also submit separately a new FPCA to receive ballots for future elections through the end of the next calendar year; you can also submit a Virginia absentee ballot application for a specific election once scheduled.